vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 He is introduced in the Rāmāyaṇa 1.1.2–4 as followṣ

 Who is there in this world today who is virtuous?
-Who is mighty \(heroic\), knows the dharma, is grateful \( kr̥taj˜

-na\), speaks the truth and firmly keeps his vows?
+Who is mighty \(heroic\), knows the dharma, is grateful \( kr̥tajña\), speaks the truth and firmly keeps his vows?
 Who is possessed of good conduct, and who is well-disposed towards all living beings?

 Who is wise, who is skilful, and who alone is beautiful to behold?
 Who is self-controlled and has conquered \(his\) wrath; who is wise and free from envy?
 For whom do \(even\) the gods feel fear when his fury is roused in battle?